 This was a question I remember asking my dad when I saw my first helicopter at an airshow.
 A Bell 47 was sitting next to a Westland Wessex helicopter that had wheels, so I asked my dad why the Bell didn’t have wheels.
 He didn’t really know, so here you are Dad, I’ll explain now I know why!

-Wheels are generally fitted to large helicopters to allow them to be maneuvered easily on the ground and prevent their rotor wash spraying dust and debris around while taxiing.
-The extra weight, moving parts, and cost make wheels prohibitive on the smaller, lightweight helicopters.
+Wheels are generally fitted to large helicopters to allow them to be maneuvered easily on the ground and prevent their rotor wash from spraying dust and debris around while taxiing.
+The extra weight, moving parts, and cost make wheels prohibitive on smaller, lightweight helicopters.

 In aviation, the design of a new helicopter is always a game of compromise.
 When designers begin draughting the specs for the helicopter many aspects of the helicopter’s main roles will be discussed to see whether wheels or skids are best suited to the current model.